joe-castle/timrjs/README.md

  - `'25h'` - Equivalent to '25:00:00'
  - `0` - Sets up a stopwatch style counter, counting up rather than down.

-If the provided time is invalid an error will be thrown.
+If the provided startTime is invalid an error will be thrown.
 Times up to 999:59:59 are supported.

 **options**

 Optional.
 Object which accepts:
- - `outputFormat` - Specify the display of time string.
+ - `outputFormat` - This option specifies how many 00 should be added to the front of the time string as it counts down from hours to minutes to seconds.
 Defaults to `'MM:SS'`
    - Accepts the following values (case insensitive):
      - `'HH:MM:SS'` e.g. output: `'01:00:00'` `'00:43:23'` `'00:00:25'`.
      - `'MM:SS'` e.g. output: `'01:00:00'` - `'43:23'` - `'00:25'`.
      - `'SS'` e.g. output: `'01:00:00'` - `'43:23'` - `'25'`.
- - `formatType` - Specify how the time string is created.
+ - `formatType` - This option specifies whether to format the time string up to hours, up to minutes or just seconds.
 Defaults to `'h'`
     - Accepts the following values (case insensitive):
       - `'h'` e.g. output: `'02:00:00'`
       - `'m'` e.g. output: `'120:00'`
       - `'s'` e.g. output: `'7200'`
- - `separator` - Specify how the formatted time is separated.
+ - `separator` - This option specifies how the time string is separated.
 Defaults to `':'`
-   - Accepts any string value, so you could use `'foobar'` if you really want to.
+   - Accepts any string value, examples:
+     - `'-'` e.g. output: `'10-00'`
+     - `'+'` e.g. output: `'10+00'`
+     - `'foobar'` e.g. output: `'10foobar00'`
  - `store` - Overrides the global store setting if provided.
+See: _[#store](#store)_
    - Accepts `true` or `false`.

 ### Usage